Tittua/Tittua/README.md

 ### 🚀 About Me

 Hey there!
-I'm Tittu, a passionate Data Science Intern with a strong interest in the realms of AI, Machine Learning, Deep Learning, and Computer Vision.
+I'm Tittu, an AI Enthusiast with a strong interest in the realms of AI, Machine Learning, Deep Learning, and Computer Vision.
 I'm on a journey to unravel the potential of data and turn it into meaningful insights that drive impactful decisions.

 ### 🌟 What I'm Working On